-(5) Nurse practitioners and physician assistants working within the scope of their license and as directed by the attending physician, need not be working under a written treatment plan as prescribed in OAR 436-010-0230($\underline{4}$ [3])(a), nor under the direct control and supervision of the attending physician.

-(6) A physician assistant, licensed under ORS 677.515, may provide services when the physician assistant is approved for practice by the Board of Medical Examiners.

-(7) In accordance with ORS 656.245(2)(a), with the approval of the insurer, the worker may choose an attending physician outside the state of Oregon.
-Upon receipt of the worker's request, or the insurer's knowledge of the worker's request to treat with an out-of-state physician, the insurer shall give the worker written notice of approval or denial of the worker's choice of attending physician within 14 days.

-(a) If the insurer does not approve the worker's out-of-state physician, notice to the worker shall clearly state the reason(s) for the denial which may include, but are not limited to, the out-of-state physician's refusal to comply with OAR 436-009 and 436-010, and identify at least two other physicians of the same healing art and specialty whom it would approve [, and reasons for the insurer denial which may include but are not limited to the out-of-state physician's refusal to comply with OAR 436-009 and 436-010].
-The notice shall also inform the worker that if the worker disagrees with the denial, the worker may refer the matter to the director for review under the provisions of OAR 436-010-0220.

-(b) If the insurer approves the worker's choice of out-of-state attending physician, the insurer shall immediately notify the worker and the medical service provider in writing of the following:

-(A) The Oregon fee schedule requirements;

-(B) The manner in which the out-of-state physician may provide compensable medical services to Oregon injured workers; and

-(C) Billings for compensable services in excess of the maximum allowed under the fee schedule may not be paid by the insurer.

-(8) After giving prior approval, if the out-of-state physician does not comply with these rules [OAR 436-010], the insurer may object to the worker's choice of physician and shall notify the worker and the physician in writing of the reason for the objection, that payment for services rendered by that physician after notification shall not be reimbursable, and that the worker may be liable for payment of services rendered after the date of notification.
+- (5) Nurse practitioners and physician assistants working within the scope of their license and as directed by the attending physician, need not be working under a written treatment plan as prescribed in OAR 436-010-0230(4)(a), nor under the direct control and supervision of the attending physician. - (6) A physician assistant, licensed under ORS 677.515, may provide services when the physician assistant is approved for practice by the Board of Medical Examiners. - (7) Effective October 1, 2004, in order to qualify as an authorized nurse practitioner, a nurse practitioner must certify in a form provided by the director that the nurse practitioner has reviewed a packet of materials which the director will provide upon request to any nurse practitioner after April 1, 2004. - (8) In accordance with ORS 656.245(2)(a), with the approval of the insurer, the worker may choose an attending physician outside the state of Oregon.
+Upon receipt of the worker's request, or the insurer's knowledge of the worker's request to treat with an out-of-state physician, the insurer shall give the worker written notice of approval or denial of the worker's choice of attending physician within 14 days. - (a) If the insurer does not approve the worker's out-of-state physician, notice to the worker shall clearly state the reason(s) for the denial which may include, but are not limited to, the out-of-state physician's refusal to comply with OAR 436-009 and 436-010, and identify at least two other physicians of the same healing art and specialty whom it would approve.
+The notice shall also inform the worker that if the worker disagrees with the denial, the worker may refer the matter to the director for review under the provisions of OAR 436-010-0220. - (b) If the insurer approves the worker's choice of out-of-state attending physician, the insurer shall immediately notify the worker and the medical service provider in writing of the following: - (A) The Oregon fee schedule requirements; - (B) The manner in which the out-of-state physician may provide compensable medical services to Oregon injured workers; and - (C) Billings for compensable services in excess of the maximum allowed under the fee schedule may not be paid by the insurer. - [(8)](9) After giving prior approval, if the out-of-state physician does not comply with these rules, the insurer may object to the worker's choice of physician and shall notify the worker and the physician in writing of the reason for the objection, that payment for services rendered by that physician after notification shall not be reimbursable, and that the worker may be liable for payment of services rendered after the date of notification.

-(9) If the worker is aggrieved by an insurer decision to object to an out-of-state attending physician, the worker or the worker's representative may refer the matter to the director for review under the provisions of OAR 436-010-0220.
+[(9)](10) If the worker is aggrieved by an insurer decision to object to an out-of-state attending physician, the worker or the worker's representative may refer the matter to the director for review under the provisions of OAR 436-010-0220.